 Oil is currently being sold internationally at a premium to Brent Crude of around 70-80 US cents.
-In our analysis, we have assumed a flat rate of US\$70 for Brent plus 75 cents, making a total of US\$70.75 per barrel.
+In our analysis, to remain conservative we have assumed a flat rate of US\$70 for Brent plus 75 cents, making a total of US\$70.75 per barrel.